• Menu

 “How you play today, from this moment on, is how you will be remembered.
 This is your opportunity to rise from these ashes and grab glory.
 We are…Marshall!”

-Ah, another tear jerker, but nonetheless an inspiring speech by Matthew McConaughey’s character, Jack Lengyel.
+Ah, another tear jerker, but nonetheless one of the best speeches by Matthew McConaughey’s character, Jack Lengyel.
 Duke sophomore Coleman Williams said, “The Thundering Herd show that even through adversity and times of struggle, a community can come together through football.”
 Remember this speech when the fans around you in the stands at your team’s game seem to give up.

 13. Friday Night Lights